imobanco/django-ufilter/README.rst

 Usage Example
 -------------

-To make example short, it demonstrates Django URL Filter integration with Django REST Framework but it can be used without DRF (see below).
+To make example short, it demonstrates Django UFilter integration with Django REST Framework but it can be used without DRF (see below).

 ::

-  from django_ufilter.integrations.drf import DjangoFilterBackend
+  from django_ufilter.integrations.drf import DRFFilterBackend

   class UserViewSet(ModelViewSet):